Creatine. A supplement on every gym goers tongue and mind.

 The composition of creatine is simple; creatine is a combination of three different amino acids, glycine, arginine, and methionine.
 That’s it, it’s nothing more than a stack of amino acids.
-So do not be off put by hearing rumors such as creatine is a steroid or a harsh chemical substance.
+So do not be off put by hearing rumors such as creatine is a harsh chemical substance.

 Creatine supplementation increases the concentration creatine stored within our muscles, allowing the body to regenerate short burst energy rapidly (ATP) making it perfect for users such as:

 – Recreational gym goers

 Creatine allows these types of users to go above and beyond due to the multiple effects it has on your body such as increased: